State and Local Policy Database

 Residential

-Solar-readiness Policies
+Solar-readiness policies

 As of May 2021, Minneapolis requires that all buildings with up to nine residential units provide at least one EV-ready space with 208/240v outlets, and all remaining spaces must support charging on 120v outlets.
 Hotels, offices, any building with over ten residential units, or any non-residential building with at least twenty off-street parking spaces is required to provide a percentage of EV-ready spaces in addition to its required EV charging spaces.
-The ordinance is effective January 1, 2022.
+The ordinance was effective January 1, 2022.

 Low-energy use requirements

-In 2020, the city passed a suite of policies collectively called the Sustainable Building Policy.
 The City has recently enacted a Sustainability Policy for one to three-unit new construction residential development projects through the Minneapolis Homes: Financing program.

 Building Energy Code Compliance and EnforcementList All